About Me

 Today, though, here I am.

-I'm trained in many therapeutic modalities including psychodynamic psychotherapy, cognitive-behavioral therapy, motivational interviewing, trauma-informed therapy, attachment-based therapy, and EMDR.
+I'm trained in many therapeutic modalities including psychodynamic psychotherapy, cognitive-behavioral therapy, motivational interviewing, trauma-informed therapy, attachment-based therapy, emdr, and pain reprocessing therapy.

 My training makes me a good therapist, but my humanity makes me a great therapist.